The Bachelor New Zealand season 1: Episode 1

+Quit: Rosie – Quit because she wanted someone who she could go on exciting adventures with and didn't think he would.

 Episode 2

 Single Date: Poppy – Took a seaplane to a beach, went kayaking and had a picnic on the shore.

 Group Date: Chrystal, Dani, Danielle B., Danielle L., Kristie, Lisa, Matilda, Natalie & Shivani - Took a super yacht into the harbor.
 Chrystal and Danielle L. went biscuiting with Arthur and Dani went tandem jet-skiing with him.